“

-I have hairs on my lips, chin, chest, abdomen, arms and legs
+hairs on my lips, chin, chest, abdomen, arms and legs like

 much embarrassed to go to the college.
 Mummy!!
 Do something